saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 Make sure you have Docker installed in your system.

-You may [follow a guide on how to install Docker for your system](https://docs.docker.com/engine/install/ubuntu/), or you may follow the instructions below to install Docker (and other EdgeVPN dependences) if you are using Ubuntu 18.04:
+You may [follow a guide on how to install Docker for your system](https://docs.docker.com/engine/install/ubuntu/), or you may follow the instructions below to install Docker (and other dependences) if you are using Ubuntu 18.04:

 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -